Fabr1ce/building-apps-for-k8s/4-using-Helm/README.md

 	`helm install --generate-name ./build4kube/ --dry-run`
 	This command will display a full manifest that will be deployed.
 4 .
 Manage the application
 This section deals with managing the app deployment.
 A k8s cluster must already exist in order to deploy this app.
-Steps from [this lab](https://github.com/Fabr1ce/building-apps-for-k8s-l4-using-Kind) show how to create a k8s cluster using  kind.
+Steps from the section [2-using-Kind](https://github.com/Fabr1ce/building-apps-for-k8s/tree/main/2-using-Kind) show how to create a k8s cluster using  kind.
 - **Deploy** app:
 	`helm install --generate-name ./build4kube`
   Very deployment with: